 Seek Professional Advice

 As always, you should consult with your doctor before making any huge changes to your diet.
 If you notice anything different about your body after making changes to your diet, talk to your doctor to see if he or she can point to a specific cause.
-Your doctor already knows your medical history, and your doctor can read the latest medical studies on certain supplements and their side effects.
+Your doctor already knows your medical history, and your doctor can read the latest medical studies on certain supplements and their secondary effects.

 Another thing to note is that the U.S. Food and Drug Administration does not evaluate the statements made by supplement manufacturers.
 The agency does investigate false claims, and it does regulate what verbiage can go on the packaging, but the FDA does not guarantee anything in writing as it pertains to how a supplement affects your body.
-Understand that some side effects, if any, may occur more quickly than others.
-Some side effects could also have long-term consequences.
-In the end, the choice to take maca supplements is up to you.
-If you’re happy with the results, then you might consider adding maca root to your daily nutritional routine.

 Maca for Athletes

 Whether you want to improve your front squat, increase your speed, start bodybuilding, or simply gain muscle mass, you might want to take a look at maca as a potential supplement to your training regime.
-Maca root, the Peruvian wonder-supplement, is making ground in the nutrition arena and gaining popularity among experts and novices as an effective aid to athletic performance.
+This Peruvian wonder-supplement is making ground in the nutrition arena and gaining popularity among experts and novices as an effective aid to athletic performance.
 We foresee a future with maca as a leading supplement for athletes of all disciplines.
 Many pro athletes claim that the root has helped them to gain stamina and make for a better overall performance; others claim it has amazing post-workout properties.

 Maca root’s scientific name is Lepidium Meyenii, but it has many different local names from its native location, Peru.
-The root grows in the heights of the Andes mountains where it is harvested to be used in the preparation of a variety of foods such as breakfast cereals and yogurts, and cookies or other desserts.
+The root grows in the heights of the Andes where it is harvested to be used in the preparation of a variety of foods such as breakfast cereals and yogurts, and cookies or other desserts.
 Some variations of maca such as the cream-colored root are sweeter to taste, while the darkest variations: red, purple, or black, are often favored by athletes due to the energy-increasing and stamina-enhancing properties.
 Darker-colored maca roots are also sweet but have a more pronounced bitter taste.
 Darker varieties also have a higher level of iodine than the cream-colored varieties.

 Maca root is preferred by athletes following diets that encourage raw, clean, unprocessed foods.

 - Maca typically grows in locations that are not conducive to the growth of pests and weeds, so there is very little need for pesticides or chemicals to remove weeds.
-In addition, there are quite a few farmers who will plant potatoes with their maca root, because potato crops repel the only pests that could damage their maca root crops.
+In addition, there are quite a few farmers who will plant potatoes with their maca root, because potato crops repel the only pests that could damage their maca crops.